asudakou/Analyzing_TD-NIRS/README.md

 If you use the code (or the data) or find it helpful, please cite the above publication.

-FILES INSIDE THE SIX FOLDERS:
+ALL FILES INSIDE THE SIX FOLDERS: